In the real world, everyone is involved in a start-up.

 1- Competitive Intelligence

 Look at other market competitors to find SEO and SEM keywords to use on like-minded phrases.
-In many cases a larger competitor will be broadly addressing a market and a start-up can tactically pinpoint specific problem statements.
+In many cases, a larger competitor will be broadly addressing a market and a start-up can tactically pinpoint specific problem statements.
+In addition, don’t be shy to hire professionals, like Indexsy, to help you in your SEO endeavors.

 2- Engage where your competitors are